-Well, the Olympus one really is not good for UV – transmission starts dropping at around 400nm, and by 330nm is basically zero.
+Well, the Olympus one really is not good for deep UV – transmission starts dropping at around 400nm, and by 330nm is basically zero – but would be usable at 365nm.
 The Lomo UV ones however are very different – transmission doesn’t really drop even down at 280nm.
 I suspect these are quartz and would therefore be good down to around 220nm.
 Note the Lomo spectra are a bit noiser than the Olympus one, as I used slightly less smoothing during the scans for them.
 Ok, so that’s the first hurdle crossed – they transmit UV.
 Next though, is will they make an image on my microscope that I can photograph?

 To answer this I used a slide of a section of scalp skin, and set up my monochrome converted Nikon d850 camera on the microscope, along with the Leitz 16x UV objective.
 I took images of the slide using a normal tungsten light source (this is not a test of UV imaging, just of whether they can create an image, if they work for this they should be fine for UV given the transmission results above) with the different eyepieces.
 Images are shown as full frame photos.
 Firstly, the Olympus one.

 With the Olympus photoeyepiece I get a good image of the hair root bulbs in the scalp which covered the whole frame of the image.
 With the 3x Lomo UV ones, I got something very different though, and an example image is shown below.